-In the 1980's she further documented her social circle, characters often living on the margins of society, in New York City and beyond.
+In the 1980s, Goldin further documented her social circle often comprised of characters living on the margins of society in New York City and beyond.
 Many of Goldin's closest friends reappear images over the years.

 Goldin moved to Paris in 2000.
 Around this time the artist began to travel regularly and her images in the new millennium, while they continued to depict the lives of her friends and lovers, put more emphasis on the ambiance of a newly discovered city or environment.